noemiBa/Risk-with-Bot/README.md

 Map.java - used as a constructor for the Map object.
 Stores an ArrayList of countries, as well as key data used to Graphic components in the UI.

-Window.java - used as a constructor for Window objects. creates the various panel, image, textbox and button objects used for the game's UI.
+Window.java - used as a constructor for Window objects. creates the various panels, image, textbox and button objects used for the game's UI.